 Living God’s Destiny Today

-Every unbeliever lives under the wrath of God (John 3:36, page 1659) and the judgment of God (John 3:18, page 1658).
+Every unbeliever lives under the wrath of God (John 3:36) and the judgment of God (John 3:18).
 Believers have the assurance that God does not pour His wrath out upon them, because we have salvation in our Lord Jesus Christ.

-In 1 Thessalonians 5:9, page 1850, Paul has just finished detailing how wrath will come upon the world for their unbelief.
-While they proclaim “Peace and Safety,” destruction will come suddenly upon them (1 Thessalonians 5:3, page 1850).
+In 1 Thessalonians 5:9, Paul has just finished detailing how wrath will come upon the world for their unbelief.
+While they proclaim “Peace and safety,” destruction will come suddenly upon them (1 Thessalonians 5:3).

 Notice the words “God destined.”
 This word destined (“ἔθετο“) means a deliberate act of God, with the idea of placing, setting, or positioning something.
 In this case, God positions us for salvation, not wrath.
 The verb emphasizes that God does it Himself, and the work has been completed already.
 In other words, God has already fixed your destiny, and it is to obtain salvation when everyone else suffers from His wrath.
 All humanity looks forward to just two destinies: (1) the wrath of God for eternity; or (2) deliverance from the wrath of God by receiving forgiveness from Jesus Christ, resulting in eternal life and eternal salvation.

 When you become concerned that no one looks after your personal welfare, think again.
 God has fixed your life by His power.
 He keeps you in the palm of His hand and knows how everything will turn out.
 While the earth suffers wrath at the day of the Lord, you will be obtaining the salvation you have longed for.
 The Lord Jesus Christ will exercise His full regal authority to save you from destruction, and keep you in His love forever.